richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>E) Change LastHireDate to `date`

 ### Question 34
-You’re troubleshooting a long-running query on your Azure SQL Database in SQL Server Management Studio and need to see real-time, operator-level progress to pinpoint the performance bottleneck.
+You're troubleshooting a long-running query on your Azure SQL Database in SQL Server Management Studio and need to see real-time, operator-level progress to pinpoint the performance bottleneck.

 Which feature should you use?
 <br>A) Estimated execution plan